sassoftware/sas-studio-custom-steps/HTTP Request/README.md

 }                                          |                  |                 |

 ```
-You want to map the fields *postcode* and *country* from row 2 of array result to column *zip* and *country*.
+You want to map the fields *postcode* and *country* from row 2 of array *result* to columns *zip* and *country*.
 The mapping structure will look like this:
 ```
 result/1/result/postcode | zip,
 result/1/result/country  | country
 ```
+This will produce an output table with columns zip and counrty with values from json fields postcode and country.

+**Note:** If you point at a json array the whole json array will be copied into the column.
+For the above structure if you poit at ```result/0 | allinfo``` it will put the data into column allinfo ```{"query": "U3 4AB", "result": null}```

    | Section | UI Field | Comment|